-- · If an adult cannot remain in room or area with children, use an infant monitor and conduct regular visual checks. - Children must be within hearing or vision at all times. - ◆ Visually checking children every 10-15 min in family/group child care programs. - Children remaining in sight and hearing of a staff member at all times for nap in child care centers. - Supervision should be pleasant, responsive, and warm.
-Help children to relax if needed e.g., rub/pat back, sit by child.
+- If an adult cannot remain in room or area with children, use an infant monitor and conduct regular visual checks. - \ Children must be within hearing or vision at all times. - Visually checking children every 10-15 min in family/group child care programs. - Children remaining in sight and hearing of a staff member at all times for nap in child care centers. - Supervision should be pleasant, responsive, and warm. - Help children to relax if needed ex. rub/pat back gently, sit by child. ◆ - Children's heads should always be uncovered.
+Do not cover children's heads with their blankets.